JohannesBuchner/RainbowLasso/README.rst

 1. Make sure RainbowLasso is downloaded and up to date (see above).

 2. Prepare an input fits file with columns 'id', 'RA' and 'DEC'.
 Additional columns are fine.
+See dr16QWX_selection.fits for an example .

 3. Log in to datalab::